StanfordSpezi/SpeziStorage/Sources/SpeziSecureStorage/SpeziSecureStorage.docc/SpeziSecureStorage.md

 ### Retrieving Credentials

-The ``SecureStorage/SecureStorage`` component enables the retrieval of a previously stored set of credentials.
+The ``SecureStorage/SecureStorage`` module enables the retrieval of a previously stored set of credentials.

 ```swift
 if let serverCredentials = secureStorage.retrieveCredentials(